datagrok-ai/public/help/visualize/viewers/viewers-test.md

    * Full and non-full (with nulls or empty tables) data
    * Selected rows should be highlighted on the viewer

-## Sample test-case for testing viewers on example of "Scatter Plot"
+## Sample test-case for testing viewers on example of "scatter plot"

 1. Open *"demog"* table